tonym128/tonym128.github.io/_posts/2018-04-10-interviewing-dos-and-donts.markdown

 ### Judge Candidates Against Each Other

 Judging your candidates against each other is usually a mistake as it doesn't give you a consistent measure of comparison and if you interview 5 candidates on month, and 5 the next month, they could all be fantastic the one month and not so great the next.
-What you need to measure against is something internal to your company, so no matter when you interview or how many people you do in a batch, it's always a consistent metric you're using.
+What you need to measure against is something internal to your company, so no matter when you interview or how many people you do in a batch, its always a consistent metric you're using.

 # Closing